Team 203 Lacrosse Club is a year round lacrosse club.

 Summer Tournament Travel Teams (Early June-Late July)

-Teams practice twice/week and play three tournaments thru early July
+Teams practice twice/week and play four tournaments thru mid July

 This is the time to shine.
 Teams are ultra-competitive and we travel to tournaments to play teams from all over the country